aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

 2. Run inference on Inf1 with an example input.

-1. Create a python script named `compile_resnet50.py` with the following content:
+Step 1.
+Create a python script named `compile_resnet50.py` with the following content:
 ```python
  import os
  import time